 Diffusion Imaging Expert

 The successful candidate will work on:

-- Training and advice on statistical analyses of data for researchers at the institute; regular interactions with departments and research groups
+- High level support of imaging data analysis for researchers at the institute; regular interactions with departments and research groups

 - Facilitating data analyses and data sharing across all departments and research groups

-The position is highly quantitative and highly interdisciplinary.
-Qualifications include primarily a strong research portfolio in applied mathematics, image processing, computational neuroscience, statistics for neuroscience, data science, psychology methods, computer science, or a related field.
-PhD in one of the relevant fields is necessary.
-Background in analyzing large neuroimaging datasets, modeling complex neural systems, and cutting-edge statistical methods.
-Strong software engineering skills, with proficiency in Matlab, Python, R, and Java as well as standard software engineering and analyses tools (e.g., git) and the ability to confer and consult directly with senior faculty research staff and students on technical topics is expected.
+Applicants must have a background in cutting-edge diffusion imaging.
+Qualifications include primarily a strong research portfolio in diffusion imaging, neuroimaging data analysis, statistics, physics or a related field.
+A PhD in one of the relevant fields is necessary.
+Strong software engineering skills, with proficiency in Matlab, Python, SPM, FSL and Java as well as standard software engineering and data analysis tools (e.g., git) and the ability to confer and consult directly with senior faculty research staff and students on technical topics is expected.